 When I first started using whole grain flour instead of refined flour, I was so worried about making sure that every single thing I ever baked was made with 100% whole wheat flour that had been properly soaked or leavened with a sourdough starter.
 The problem is, of course, that I don’t always eat in my own home.

-When I go to a restaurant, or if I’m at a friend’s house, or a church supper, or any other situation where I’m eating food that I haven’t cooked myself, worrying about only eating whole grain baked goods will do a lot more harm than good, especially since stress can contribute to a lot of health issues, including digestion problems.
+When I go to a restaurant, or if I’m at a friend’s house, or a church supper, or any other situation where I’m eating food that I haven’t cooked myself, worrying about only eating whole grain baked goods will do a lot more harm than good, especially since stress can contribute to a lot of health issues.
 I realize now that it’s a lot worse for my health for me to be stressing over every single bite that I eat than it is for me to just have some white flour once in a while!

 For those with an allergy or a sensitivity to wheat or gluten, eating refined flour isn’t an option, I realize, but unless that’s the case, it’s really better to just relax and try to enjoy what you’re eating, even it isn’t “perfect” in terms of nutrition.